 Because ten has such importance in our number system, students need lots of opportunities to explore the combinations for ten.
-I pull small intervention groups for grades 1-5, and I have been playing this game with all of my groups!
-They absolutely love it.
+Back when I pulled small intervention groups for grades 1-5, I played this game with all of my groups!
+And they absolutely loved it.

 This post contains affiliate links, which simply means that when you use my link and purchase a product, I receive a small commission.
 There is no additional cost to you, and I only link to books and products that I personally use and recommend.

-The practice game that followed is called Seven Up by the program we use (Do the Math), not to be confused with the game you play by moving around the room and pressing down thumbs.
+Now that students have explored all of the combinations for ten, they are ready to practice!
+This game is called Seven Up, and comes from a program called Do the Math, not to be confused with the game you play by moving around the room and pressing down thumbs.
 All you need to play is an ordinary deck of cards.
 Before beginning, take out the face cards (jacks, queens, and kings).
 Aces will be used as ones.
 To play, lay out seven cards face up.
 I feel a bit like a blackjack dealer when we play!
 The game is played cooperatively, that is, students don’t play against each other and there is no winner.
 Students are looking for pairs of numbers that make ten.
 If they see one, they show me a silent thumb to the chest.
 I call on a student and they say the equation and take the cards.
 The ten is used by itself, but the students must say 10 + 0 = 10.
 Replace the cards that were taken with two more from the deck, always leaving seven cards facing up.
 Continue finding pairs, taking them off, and replacing them.
 If there are no pairs for ten in the seven cards showing, lay down another seven cards on top of the others.
 Now when students take off two cards, the cards underneath will be revealed, so you don’t need to replace them with new cards.
 I hope that makes sense.